Environment & water

 We also convene a number of committees and working groups to help inform our work and build capacity within the sector, including:

-Melbourne Urban Stormwater Institutional Arrangements Local Government Working Group MAV Drainage Arrangements Working Group.
+Melbourne Urban Stormwater Institutional Arrangements (MUSIA) Local Government Working Group MAV Drainage Arrangements Working Group.

 - Find out about future MAV environment events on our upcoming events page.

 - You can access environment-related presentations from past events on our past event presentations page.

 - Internal committee and working group presentations and documents can be accessed on the MAV’s members only website.